 Verse 5: "A stranger they will not follow, but they will flee from him, for they do not know the voice of strangers."

 The stranger would be the thief or robber, (the Pharisees who had sought to mislead the sheep).
 (John 9:40-45).

 Verses 6-9: "This figure of speech Jesus used with them, but they did not understand what he was saying to them.
 7So Jesus again said to them, "Truly, truly, I say to you, I am the door of the sheep.
 8All who came before me are thieves and robbers, but the sheep did not listen to them.
 9I am the door.
 If anyone enters by me, he will be saved and will go in and out and find pasture."

-As we have seen in our previous studies, these spiritually blind people did not understand what Jesus was saying.
+As in our previous studies, these spiritually blind people did not understand what Jesus was saying.

 Shepherds often sleep across the gateway, to serve as both, shepherd, and door.

 "I am the door.
 If anyone enters by me, he will be saved..."

 Here, looking beyond our earthly life, Jesus is saying that He is the way to be saved from hell and to enter into heaven.